hardboiledfrog/e-nail/README.md

 # e-nail
-This sketch is a closed loop temperature controller for an induction heated e-nail.
+These sketch files are a closed loop temperature controller for an induction heated e-nail

 http://imgur.com/a/UtVF6